decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 #### Uses of Signatures

-##### Non-Repudiation

-DIDComm Encrypted messages are repudiable.
+* Non-Repudiation: DIDComm Encrypted messages are repudiable.
 If non-repudiation is required for a particular protocol message, the message MUST be signed before encryption.

-##### Tamper Resistant OOB Messages

-Out of Band Messages may be signed to provide tamper resistance.
+* Tamper Resistance: Messages that are shared without encrypting (e.g., [Out of Band Invitations](#invitation) may be signed to provide tamper resistance.

-##### DID Anchoring

-Signing can allow DIDs to be anchored via keys not usable for encrypting DIDComm messages.

-#### Examples
+* DID Anchoring: Some types of cryptographic keys support signing but not encrypting.
+Signed DIDComm messages allow the use of DIDs that are controlled with such keys.

 See section [Appendix C.2.](#c2-didcomm-signed-messages) for examples.